moodle-an-hochschulen/moodle-local_profiletheme/README.md

 -------------

 This plugin acts behind the scenes, therefore it should work with all Moodle themes.
-It has been developed on and tested with Moodle Core's Clean and Boost themes.
+It has been developed on and tested only with Moodle Core's Boost theme.

 Plugin repositories